couchbaselabs/cbas-perf-support/tpcds-couchbase-loader/README.md

 `password`: The password of the Couchbase server to connect to, default value is `couchbase`.

-`bucket`: The name of the bucket to load the data into, default value is `tpcds`.
+`bucketname`: The name of the bucket to load the data into, default value is `tpcds`.

 `isdeleteifbucketexists (Temporarily disabled)`: Deletes the bucket if it already exists, and re-creates it to ensure the bucket is empty before loading the data.
 The bucket name used is the argument value `bucket` passed.
 The default